HmonWutt/HmonWutt/README.md

 - 👋 Hi, I’m @HmonWutt
-- 👀 I am an aspiring data-analyst.
+- 👀 I’m currently learning to code in Python and SQL.
-- 🌱 I’m currently doing advent of code challenges.
+- 🌱 I am an aspiring data-analyst.

 <!---
 HmonWutt/HmonWutt is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.